exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Native
 ------

-A feature is called 'native' when it is part of the standard installation of PHP.
+A feature is called 'native' or 'built-in' when it is part of the standard installation of PHP.
 For example, `.` (dot operator) or the `stdClass` class are native to PHP.

 A feature may also be custom, when defined by the developer or extension, when defined in a PHP extension.